hzschie/stockmapper/README.markdown

 TODO:
 !!!!
 BLUFIN make stocks={} at the beginning of createStocks, otherwise dynamic refresh won't work if stocks are removed.
 Generalize "stocks" to "components"(?)
+52wk lo/hi is not very well generalized.
+Uses the blufin json structure instead of StockMapper's

 ## Deploy checklist